 Explore possible ministry/career options, networking with current workers in the field, and be discerning God’s call in their lives

-Find out if you qualify for advance standing.Download
+Find out whether you qualify for advanced standing.Download

 Field Education Placements